Countries

 Malagasy vs Bengali Difficulty

 The Malagasy vs Bengali difficulty level basically depends on the number of Malagasy Alphabets and Bengali Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Malagasy and Bengali are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Malagasy and Bengali, which language is harder to learn?
-Time required to learn Malagasy is Not Available while to learn Bengali time required is 44 weeks.
+Time required to learn Malagasy is 30 weeks while to learn Bengali time required is 44 weeks.